zenab12/Hkyatak_Project/README.md

 -   /components: Contains the reusable components used throughout the application.
 -  /pages: Contains the different pages of the application.
 -  /styles: Contains the global styles used throughout the application.
--  /utils: Contains utility functions used throughout the application.
+-  /servcies: Contains utility functions used throughout the application that make request on API entry point.

 👩‍💻 Tech Stack